MMean-YingDie/MMean-YingDie.github.io/README.md

 The VTK is a software we used to show our 3D model.
 It helped us to see our net, and can stimulate the movement of nets, including turn, capture, open, and  close.
 ![](https://raw.githubusercontent.com/MMean-YingDie/MMean-YingDie.github.io/main/simulation.PNG)
+This is a picture of our VTK car and it's net reacting to a dog in a video.

 #### Hardware

 For the hardware, we had arduino board, which acts like a brain in human body.
 All the direction are given to the arduino board and arduino tells the other  parts what to do.
 The parts it control include seering engine; which controls the open and close of net; the camera; the scents and sounds; and most importantly,  determine whether it is an animal infront.
 ![](https://raw.githubusercontent.com/MMean-YingDie/MMean-YingDie.github.io/f33a60cb7e63aee40d7ac1ca791acea4f14a3879/%E7%BB%93%E6%9E%84.PNG)
+This is our 3D module I made in 123D, it includes all the hardware and their placement our VTK module also is from this module.

 #### Power supply

 Our power is supplied by batteries, huge ones like used in Tesla, these batteries can supply the system for many hours so even a long distance trip would be  enough.
 The batteries are hide inside the net cover where it is safe ane easy to charge.